Nayanapoojary/Nayanapoojary/README.md

 # About Me:
-Hello!!
+# Hello!!
 I am Nayana Poojary

-Dynamic and results-focused engineering graduate with strong technical knowledge and problem-solving skills.
-Experienced in handling projects and working closely with teams.
-Looking for a Software Engineer role to apply my technical background and contribute to building useful and efficient products that make a real difference in people's lives.
+Dynamic and results-focused Computer Science and Engineering student with a solid foundation in software development, data structures, and problem-solving.
+Experienced in leading academic projects and building efficient, real-world solutions.
+Focused, quick to learn, and ready to contribute to practical software development in a professional environment.

 ##  Socials: